-- 6.9.
+6.8.
 One of the most common concerns raised in the community engagement is that infrastructure identified as being required to support the level development that has been proposed for Billingshurst will not be secured.
 This is partly as a result of a historical lack of provision, which has resulted in the existing facilities already struggling to cope.
 In particular the doctor's surgery was identified by a number of people as being too small for the population.
-Feedback on this specific point from the engagement process included: - With the number of housing estates being built, one doctor's surgery is insufficient either expand existing one or build extra one.
-The present one cannot cope now. - The doctor's surgery is struggling to cope and this will be worse with more houses.
+Feedback on this specific point from the engagement process included:

+"With the number of housing estates being built, one doctor's surgery is insufficient - either expand existing one or build extra one.
+The present one cannot cope now."

+"The doctor's surgery is struggling to cope and this will be worse with more houses.
 More facilities needed!
-Preferably a new building! - 6.10.
-The surgery has engaged with the community and the Parish Council on this issue and recognise there is a need to increase the services.
+Preferably a new building!"

+- 6.9.
+The surgery has engaged with the community and the Parish Council on this issue and recognise there is a need to increase the services. - 6.10.
-- 6.11.
 Equally the schools were felt to be at capacity.
-West Sussex County Council, as the Local Education Authority, publishes annual school capacity figures in its report16, Planning School Places.
-The need for a community hub was cited on numerous occasions. - 6.12.
+The need for a community hub was cited on numerous occasions. - 6.11.
 The development of the land east of Billingshurst is required to provide land for play space, an extended medical centre and additional car parking.
 There is a development to deliver this which has planning permission.
 However the community has concerns, based on discussions with the GP surgery, that the provision of the additional medical capacity may not come forward.
 Support as necessary will therefore be given to facilitate the provision of the GP surgery expansion.
 Support will also be given more generally to the expansion of primary education provision, in addition to further increases in capacity at the secondary school.